csmertx/csmertx.github.io/content/About/xtrafrood.md

 ## ᐳ X icon
 - https://etc.usf.edu/presentations/extras/letters/fridge_magnets/orange/index.html

 ## ᐳ Errors?
-Questions?
-Feedback?
-I would be flattered to address any of these things.
-Please email csmertx@duck.com\* or file a bug report.
+Yep, can do.
+Please file a bug report or email xtrafrood (2) gmail.com.

 \*_duck.com is part of a DuckDuckGo forwarding service that removes trackers from emails._